What is the Machinery Directive?

 In the first step of the conformity assessment procedure of the Machinery Directive, the manufacturer checks the basic health and safety requirements.
 They are not prescriptive and are divided into six sections.

-The first EHSR requires a risk assessment, first of all, all hazards must be identified, that is, everything that can cause damage.
+The first EHSR requires a risk assessment, first, all hazards must be identified, that is, everything that can cause damage.
 Then it is necessary to evaluate the risk, the probability that a person or persons would come into contact with the danger and how much damage it would cause

 Stability: The machine and its components must be designed and constructed to be stable enough to be used without the risk of tipping, falling or unexpected movements.
 This requirement also applies during transport, assembly, disassembly, scrapping and any other activity on the machine (complete life cycle).